actframework/act-doc/en/templating.md

 ## Reference

-Please visit [Rythm official website](http://rythmengine.org) to get detail information on how to use Rythm
+* Please visit [Rythm official website](http://rythmengine.org) to get detail information on how to use Rythm
+* Please visit [Velocity official website](http://velocity.apache.org) to get detail information on how to use Velocity
+* Please visit [Freemarker official website](http://freemarker.incubator.apache.org/) to get detail information on how to use Freemarker